SayedAbbady/quran/README.md

 Our teachers have studied in the Department of Arabic Language, Islamic studies and the Qur’an at Al-Azhar University, and they specialize in Arabic because it is their mother tongue.

+## My role as a developer

+Create design and backend using Laravel framework